 The Frankenstein foods!

-What we DO have a problem with are “Frankenstein foods,” AKA Genetically Modified Foods (GMO’s), and there’s a very good reason why we feel this way, as there are many disadvantages.
+What I DO have a problem with are “Frankenstein foods,” AKA Genetically Modified Foods (GMO’s), and there’s a very good reason why I feel this way, as there are many disadvantages.

 - What are GMOs?